ozyurtf/cpu-scheduler/README.md

 And because processor can only run one process/thread at a time, it is switched among multiple processors/threads to improve efficiency.
 This is called **context switching**.
 As a result of this switching, the units of executon will all look like progressing but at a slower speed.

 The benefit of context switching is that when a process performs IO operation, instead of forcing the CPU to wait for that process to finish its IO operation, we can just direct that CPU to another process during that time.
 And as result, we can finish more tasks.

-# Reminder

-**Concurrency**: Executing multiple instructions in an interleaved manner.
-It doesn't mean that they will both be running at the same instant.

-**Parallelism**: Distributing multiple instructions into different resources and running them at the same time in parallel.
-It happens when multiple tasks run on a multicore processor at the same time.

 # Inter-Process Communication